allenai/pdffigures2/README.md

 `libraryDependencies += "org.allenai" %%  "pdffigures2" % "0.0.10"`

 For licensing reasons, PDFFigures2 does not include libraries for some image formats.
+Without these libraries, PDFFigures2 cannot process PDFs that contain images in these formats.
 If you have no licensing restrictions in your project, we recommend you add these additional dependencies to your project as well:
 ```